fuxingloh/chainfile/README.md

 - **`./packages`:** The source code for packages is licensed under the MIT License.
 For more details, see the [MIT License](./packages/LICENSE) file.
 - **`./definitions`:** The definitions and related components are licensed under the Mozilla Public License 2.0 (MPL-2.0).
 For more information, refer to the [MPL-2.0 License](./definitions/LICENSE) file.

-This dual-licensing approach best accommodate the usage of both the packages and the definitions, ensuring flexibility for package users while protecting the integrity of the definitions.
+This dual-licensing approach best accommodates the usage of both the packages and the definitions, ensuring flexibility for package users while protecting the integrity of the definitions.
 Please ensure you review the license files for detailed terms and conditions.